 All students should to be in school for 8.40am at the latest.
 The first bell rings at 8:40am to indicate that all students should go to their form rooms, and registration begins promptly at 8:45am.

 What time does tutor period or registration start?

 Tutor period and registration is every morning and starts promptly at 8.45am.
 This is always with your form tutor in your tutor room base.
-One day a week each year group has an assembly together in the Assembly Hall or Sports Hall, again this starts promptly at 8.45am.

 How long is tutor period?

 Tutor period lasts for 15 minutes, from 8:45am until 9:00am.

 How many lessons are there each day and how long is each lesson?

 There are 5 lessons each day and each lesson lasts for 1 hour.